LinkClink/Easy-Text-Coder/README.md

 # Easy-Text-Coder-Android
 Program based on Android .
-5+ This is program which can code and decode text ( suport . , - and latin symbols ) via includes metods.
+4.4+ KitKat This is program which can code and decode text ( suport . , - and latin symbols ) via includes metods.